-If you claimed an Enterprise Zone or High Impact Business Investment Credit in a prior year on Schedule 1299-D, Income Tax Credits, and any of the property becomes disqualified, you must use Illinois Schedule 4255 to compute the amount of recapture.
+If you claimed an Enterprise Zone or High Impact Business Investment Credit in a prior year on Illinois Schedule 1299-D, Income Tax Credits, and any of the property becomes disqualified, you must use Illinois Schedule 4255 to compute the amount of recapture.
 Credit must be recaptured in the year in which the property became disqualified.
-See Schedule 4255 for more information.
+For more information, see Illinois Schedule 4255.

-Line 3 - Write the amount from Schedule 1299-D, Step 2, Line 23.
-The total of all credits is limited to the total income tax shown on Part IV, Line 2.
-Attach Schedule 1299-D to your Form IL-990-T.
+Line 22 - Write the amount from Illinois Schedule 1299-D, Step 2, Line 23.
+The total of all credits is limited to the total income tax shown on Line 21.
+Attach Illinois Schedule 1299-D to your Form IL-990-T. For more information, see Illinois Schedule 1299-D Instructions.